stanleyhuangyc/Freematics/firmware_v5/telelogger/README.md

-This Arduino sketch is designed for running on [Freematics ONE+](https://freematics.com/products/freematics-one-plus/) and [Freematics Esprit development board](https://freematics.com/products/freematics-esprit-obd-kit/), to collect vehicle telemetry data from OBD-II, GPS and motion sensor and transmit the collected data to remote server running [Freematics Hub](https://freematics.com/hub) software in realtime.
+This Arduino sketch is designed for running on [Freematics ONE+](https://freematics.com/products/freematics-one-plus/) to collect vehicle telemetry data from OBD-II, GPS and motion sensor and transmit the collected data to a remote server running [Freematics Hub](https://freematics.com/hub) software in realtime.
 It also has a mechansim for executing and responding to commands sent from serverside.

 Data Collection
 ---------------